The Word of the Day is Healing

 I genuinely did not know there was another kind.

-I have spent my entire adult life being the person who swoops in.
+I have spent my entire adult life trying to be the person who swoops in.
 Who sees the intelligence behind the eyes and the damage underneath it and thinks: I can reach that.
 I can build something safe enough that the real person inside comes out.
-I am exceptionally good at it.
-I have loved broken people back to themselves with songs and letters and patience and presence and the specific kind of attention that says I see you, all of you, and I am not going anywhere.
+I am exceptionally good at it (or at least I hope I am).
+I have loved my wife back to her true self with songs and letters and patience and presence and the specific kind of attention that says I see you, all of you, and I am not going anywhere.

 It has cost me everything.
-Twice.
-And is currently in the process of costing me again.
+At least if feels like it is currently in the process of costing me again.

 And I did not know — I genuinely, truly did not know — that this was a pattern and not just love.